CarolDianeHA/CarolDianeHA/README.md

 <h1 align="center">Hi, I'm Carol Diane Hernandez-Andaluz <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30"></h1>

 ## Summary
 <p align="center">I have been working in the technology industry since 2015.
 I have held roles as a Business Analyst, Project Manager, and Supervisor.
 I graduated with a Bachelor of Science in Business and a Master of Business Administration with a concentration in Project Management, both from the University of Phoenix.
-I also completed a program in Software Engineering at Holberton School.</p>
+I also completed a program in Software Engineering at Holberton School.
+Currently, I am pursuing a Master BI program at Daxus Latam.</p>

 ## Connect with me
 [![Email](https://img.shields.io/badge/Email-black?style=for-the-badge&logo=Outlook)](mailto:carol.d.hernandez@gmail.com)